 Help us to continue our valuable work.
 No one wants to think about making a will and people have all sorts of reasons for not making one; lack of time, not sure they have "enough" to leave to make it worthwhile or simply just don't want to think about dying!
 But making a will is one of the most important things you can do to ensure your wishes are carried out.

 A will is the only way to ensure you protect the rights of those you wish to benefit from your estate.
 When no will exists it can cause stress and upset to those you love, at a time when they need it least.

 Making or updating your will needn't be difficult or expensive and it's important to consider who you wish to benefit from it, remembering charitable causes that are dear to you.

 Leaving a gift in your will is a wonderful way to help continue the work Dr Kershaw’s does for people in our community.
-You could leave stock/shares, artworks, old or foreign coins/notes, rare books, jewellery, or any other goods that the Hospice could use to raise funds.
+You could leave stocks and shares, artwork, old or foreign coins and notes, rare books, jewellery or any other goods that the Hospice could use to raise funds.
 Of course, you can also leave money to the Hospice.

 It is also important to review your will regularly but particularly in light of any life-changing events as these could render a will invalid, these include: